 For some parents, the steps are a long-time coming.
 Sometimes it’s months; sometimes years.

 It might mean going through substance abuse counseling, which also includes submitting to random drug testing for months.
 For some, it includes parenting classes and having a parent coach.
 The parent coach supervises visits and then makes visits in the home after the children are returned to help parents learn new parenting strategies.
 For some parents, it involves finding another place to live or making repairs on the place they are living now before their child is released to them.
 For some moms, it means choosing between a boyfriend, a spouse, or her kids.
 For all of them, it means supervised visits initially and then being trusted to have their children unsupervised for a few hours at a time.

 How humiliating is that?!

 For parents who regret their mistakes, the greatest gift a foster parent can give them is encouragement and hope.

-If you’re a foster parent, then practice getting in their corner with them.
+If you’re a foster mom or foster dad, then practice getting in their corner with them.
 Practice having their backs.